EventStore/documentation/docs/clients/dotnet/5.0/getting-started/README.md

 It will create a connection to EventStoreDB running locally in Docker container using the TCP protocol.

-## Write events
+## Appending events

-The most basic operation is to write a single event to the database:
+The most basic operation is to append a single event to the database:

 <<< @/docs/clients/dotnet/5.0/sample-code/GettingStarted/ConnectEventStore.cs#appendEvent

-## Read events
+## Reading events

 After you wrote an event to the database, you can then read it back.
 Use the following method passing the stream name, the start point in the stream, the number of events to read and whether to follow links to the event data: